-TQM - Total Quality Management - is a holistic approach to the management of quality that emphasizes the role of all parts of an organization and all people within an organization to influence and improve quality; heavily influenced by various quality 'gurus', it reached its peak of popularity in the 1980s and 1990s.
+TQM - Total Quality Management - is a holistic approach to the management of quality that emphasizes the role of all parts of an organization and all people within an organization to influence and improve quality; heavily influenced by various quality 'gurus' (as W.E.
+Deming, J.M.
+Juran, K. Ishikawa and others).